 Despite the overwhelming assumption that cats hate water, yes, they actually can swim.
 While they might not gravitate to water in the same way dogs do, there are a few specific breeds that love being around water and are great swimmers.

 Yes, cats can swim!
 They’re born with the inherent ability to swim, and some breeds absolutely love the water such as Bengals, Maine Coons, and Savannahs.
 A significant factor in a cat’s willingness to venture into the water has to do with its genetic background.

 Think of cats like tigers, jaguars, lions, and leopards.
 While some of these breeds swim better than others, it’s a part of their normal lifestyle.
 In the wild, skills like swimming are passed down from generation to generation and are used for survival and hunting skills.

 The behavior of our pets is often marked by the instincts of their ancestors.
-Cats that have ancestral roots to these big cats are often drawn to water.
+Cats that have ancestral roots in these big cats are often drawn to water.

-For example, Bengal and Savannah cats are still a strong mix of wild cat that originate from warmer climates, and thus, they enjoy the water a little more than other breeds.
+For example, Bengal and Savannah cats are still a strong mix of wild cats that originate from warmer climates, and thus, they enjoy the water a little more than other breeds.

 The dislike many cats have for water can actually be a product of their owner’s behavior or their overall environment.
 The preferences of a cat are largely shaped by past experiences that create positive or negative associations.